c0ded00d1e12/ecen224/_labs/getting-started.md

       ```bash
       ./install.sh
       ```
     You will see print statements in the terminal logging the installation process.
+     **Note: If any prompts come up asking if you would like to continue, type 'y' and hit enter.
+The script should continue as normal.**

 ### Connect with VSCode